wendyverdonk93/docs/content/api/other_requests/chargeback.md

 ## Chargeback

 MultiSafepay can challenge the chargeback on your behalf, but to do so, we need documented proof of the order.

-Upload files / documents via an API request.
+You can upload the files or documents via an API request or contact our support team at <support@multisafepay.com>

-_We will be changing the process for handling chargebacks through the API in Q3 2019.
-Please contact your account manager or contact us at <integration@multisafepay.com> for more information_.

 Read more about [chargebacks](/faq/chargebacks/) on our documentation page.